 Pads come in many different shapes, sizes, weights and materials, some are better than others, some should not be used at all if you want to protect their elbows and shoulders.
 There have been some great new innovations in the last 10 years and some new innovations in the pipe line that I am working on at Ringsport.
 Which I will link when the 2nd prototype is ready.
 Ringsport back strap focus pad It is finished and tested

 Focus pads are mostly made of a combination of sponge and eva foam sandwiched together, to create a pad to absorb power from the punchers gloves, more recently there has been soft gel and hard gels added and even air pockets.
 The shape of the pad is one of the most important aspects of the pad, all pads were once flat starting back in the late 70s when pads started to become popular and in the 80s became more main stream as far as I can remember, I started boxing in 1980 and my coach had 1 pair of focus pads that were flat inside and out with a small leather strap that wrapped around you wrist, crude but effective at the time.
-Searched the net and this is the only pair I could find, these are in much better condition my old coach use with me.
+I searched the net and this is the only pair I could find, these are in much better condition my old coach used with me.

 FOCUS PAD IMPROVEMENTS